hemanthkumargr/docs/appendix/IntelliJ-Setup.md

 ## Prerequisites

  - Intellij 10 or above (this guide was written against version 11.1.4)
- - Ultimate edition recommended for Tomcat and Spring support
+ - Intellij Ultimate edition recommended for Tomcat and Spring support
  - JRebel plugin for development workflow enhancement
  - JDK 1.6
  - Tomcat 7 to follow along with the native container support example